 NTRL provided timely remote technical support to GeneXpert users, which involved trouble shooting, resolving potential functional jams, and data reporting concerns through phone calls, e-mails and social media plat forms.
-Onsite training of users in GeneXpert sample processing and maintenance was conducted during site supervision visits.
-Overall the error rate reduced from 6% in 2018 to 3% in 2019, whilst increase in test workload, reduced equipment breakdown time.
+Onsite training of users in GeneXpert

 Data Connectivity

 All facilities have GxAlert software.
 However, due to challenges in implementation, only 9 Xpert sites are currently using the system.
 The NTRL is currently piloting a new software called LabXpert, this software is currently installed in 12 health facilities and 9 are very active.
 There is need to support the development and pilot of LabXpert software.